jasonacollins/blog/content/post/2022-05-30-megastudy-scepticism.md

 - The "winning" message for that first vaccination study appears, to me at least, a bit deceptive: "...this is a reminder that a flu vaccine has been reserved for your appt..."

 - What is the threshold is for a megastudy?
 The vaccination megastudy involved 19 nudges.
 Does the Behavioural Insights team [trial of 7 different messages on organ donation](https://doi.org/10.1186/s13063-018-2855-5) make the cut?
 It had 1,085,322 participants.
 And it enabled the testing of multiple hypotheses in a single context while maintaining adequate power.
 I've seen industry trials in the digital realm with more treatments.
 Is the concept of the megastudy that new?
+What seems new to me in the emergence of star academic researchers with access to enough resources to run these projects.